NickElseySpelloC/PowerControllerViewer/README.md

 Go to http://192.168.1.20:8000/home to view the web page.
 You should see something like this:
 ![No State Data Available](images/no_state_data.png)

-Now go edit the _config.yaml_ config file for the PowerController, AmberPowerController or LightingControl app.
+Now go edit the _config.yaml_ config file for the PowerController or LightingControl app.
 In the section for the viewer website, enter the details of this web app:
 ```
   WebsiteBaseURL: http://192.168.1.20:8000
   WebsiteAccessKey: <Optional access key>